spartarocks123/BRFSS_multimorbidity_project/README.md

 ## Overview

+**Goal:** Evaluate how multimorbidity influences both healthcare engagement and cost-related barriers among U.S. adults.

-Analyzed 2024 Behavioral Risk Factor Surveillance System (BRFSS) data to evaluate how increasing chronic disease burden impacts healthcare utilization and financial access barriers among U.S. adults.
+Analyzed 2024 Behavioral Risk Factor Surveillance System (BRFSS) data to examine how increasing chronic disease burden impacts healthcare utilization and financial access barriers.

-Using survey-weighted logistic regression models, this project identified a clear pattern:
+Survey-weighted logistic regression models identified a clear pattern:

 - Individuals with more chronic conditions were more likely to engage with routine healthcare
 - The same populations were also more likely to delay care due to cost